Updated: 30 May 2023 & medically reviewed by Hailey Shafir

 Treatment for compulsion and addiction

-OCD is often treated with a combination of medication, including selective serotonin reuptake inhibitors (SSRIs) and tricyclic antidepressants (TCAs) as well as antipsychotics, and therapies such as cognitive-behavioral therapy (CBT) to recognize and adapt thought patterns around compulsive behavior.
+OCD is often treated with a combination of medications, including selective serotonin reuptake inhibitors (SSRIs) such as Zoloft and tricyclic antidepressants (TCAs) as well as antipsychotics, and therapies such as cognitive-behavioral therapy (CBT) to recognize and adapt thought patterns around compulsive behavior.

 Addictions and compulsive behaviors have many overlapping symptoms and features but are driven by different types of urges.
 Problem drug and alcohol use can cause dependence on a substance, while compulsive behaviors tend to be driven by strong urges and emotions.